jessonfoo/homebrew-desc/README.md

 ## Usage

+Although the script's name is `brew-desc.rb`, [Homebrew external commands][ec] work in such a way that you invoke it as `brew desc`.
+(It functions exactly like a sub-command built into Homebrew.)

 If you already know the name of a package, and you want to see a bit about it, that's easy: